prasadkjose/Notes/Obsidian Vault/Learning Notes/Fundamentals of Artificial Intelligence.md

 	1. Text
 	2. Mutimodal - multiple modalities - text, video audio.
 5. Transformers -
+	1. GPT - Generative Pre-trained Transformer
-	1. LLMs are based on Transformers
+	2. LLMs are based on Transformers
-	2. Parameters are adjustable weights in the NN
+	3. Parameters are adjustable weights in the NN
-	3. In a sentence, transformers can see all the words at the same time.
+	4. In a sentence, transformers can see all the words at the same time.
-	4. Transformers have encoders and decoders modules - To and from a vector representation(Embeddings) of the data.
+	5. Transformers have **encoders** and **decoders** modules - To and from a vector representation(Embeddings) of the data.
-	5. Uses tokens as the smallest level of unit.
+	6. Uses tokens as the smallest level of unit.
-	6. Embeddings are useful as there is a vector database to query based on the user input test - Retrieval Augmented Generation(RAG)
+	7. Embeddings are useful as there is a vector database to query based on the user input test - Retrieval Augmented Generation(RAG)
 		1. RAG doesn't need fine tuning
-	7. Decoders can take a sequence of tokens and outputs a token one at a time.
+	8. Decoders can take a sequence of tokens and outputs a token one at a time.
 It has a many to one.
 It can also have a loop back to the decoder to get more tokens and form a sentence.
 6. Prompt Engineering
 	1. Reinforcement Learning from Human Feedback(RLHF) - Give prompts to the LLM and monitor it's outputs and tweak it.
 	2. Types and methodologies:
 		1. In-context Learning - conditioning a LLM with instructions.
 		2. k-shot prompting - giving it examples of the intended task.
-		3. Chain of thought Prompting -  give ti reasoning steps and describing the calculation logic with examples.
+		3. Chain of thought Prompting -  give it reasoning steps and describing the calculation logic with examples.
 	3. Hallucination: False or incorrect data provided by the LLM - subtle - no errors in the language
 7. Customize LLM:
 	1. Prompt engineering, RAG and Fine-tuning